sebastiencaille/sky-lib/dataflow-manager/README.md

 ## Abstract

-It eventually happens, at some point in time, that the teams involved in a software development/maintenance are losing control of the software flows.
-This could be caused by turnover, short deadlines, design issues, general complexity of the code/business, ...
+It eventually happens, at some point in time, that the teams involved in a software development/maintenance are losing control of the software design.
+The reason  could be turnover, short deadlines, design issues, general complexity of the business/code, ...

 ## What is a software
 A software is basically made of data (or a collection of...) and processing units (processors).